Securing Film Rights to Published Material

 Agents, managers and entertainment lawyers specialize in securing rights to creative material.
 If you are serious about securing the rights to a specific published piece, you should contact an experienced professional to help you.

 It is smart to find out all you can on your own before you put an entertainment attorney on the clock.
 The Web offers many sources of free information on copyright and how to secure rights to creative material.
-Here are a few reliable places to help you get started:
+Visit Writing-World.com's links to Rights, Copyright, and Other Legal Issues section for a host of helpful copyright resources.

 When dealing with previously published material, passion for the story is not enough.
 Get the facts and proceed with caution.